 You’d hum it under your breath: Save the last dance for me.

 You Always Had a Thing for Silver Linings originally appeared in Daily Science Fiction.

-Sign up to receive a monthly-ish dose of, well, ME, via email—plus a free trio of short stories I’m putting together just for newsletter subscribers in December.
+Sign up to receive a monthly-ish dose of, well, ME, via email—plus a free collection of short stories.
 It’s not all doom and gloom like this story.
 Maybe like 50% doom.